meteor/galaxy-docs/source/app-scaling.md

 <h3 id="vertical-tips">RAM when Vertical Scaling</h3>

-Node limits the heap size to 1400MB by default in 64bit, so if you are growing memory in your container to something more than 2GB remember to set the --max-old-space-size to > 1400MB.
+Node limits the heap size to 1400MB by default in 64bit, so if you are growing memory in your container to something more than 2GB remember to set the --max-old-space-size to be greater than 1400MB.

 <h2 id="horizontal-scaling">Horizontal scaling</h2>